opensearch-project/opensearch-sdk-java/DESIGN.md

 #### Extension REST actions walkthrough

-The following sequence diagram shows initializing an extension, registering its REST actions (API) with OpenSearch, and responding to a user's REST request.
+The following sequence diagram depicts initializing an extension, registering its REST actions (API) with OpenSearch, and responding to a user's REST request.
 A detailed description of the steps follows the diagram.

 ![Extension REST actions](Docs/ExtensionRestActions.svg)